mobile app bar

 Feb 28, 2026; Austin, Texas, USA; O’Reilly NASCAR O’Reilly Auto Parts Series driver Shane Van Gisbergen (9) takes questions from the media after winning the NASCAR O’Reilly Auto Parts Series Focused Health 250 at Circuit of the Americas

-Van Gisbergen restarted in pursuit of Reddick with 16 laps remaining, seeking to match Jeff Gordon’s mark of six consecutive road course wins.
+Van Gisbergen restarted in pursuit of Reddick with 16 laps remaining in the race.
+He was seeking to match Jeff Gordon’s mark of six consecutive road course wins.
 But Reddick maintained track position and extended the gap.

-After a 30th-place finish at Daytona, SVG has posted two reliable results, helping him surge in the points standings.
-The Trackhouse Racing driver moved to fifth overall.
-Meanwhile, Reddick leads the standings with a 70-point advantage over Bubba Wallace.
+After a 30th-place finish at Daytona, SVG has posted two creditable results, helping him surge in the points standings.
+The Trackhouse Racing driver is in fifth place right now.
+Reddick leads the standings with a 70-point advantage over Bubba Wallace.

 About the author